 Over on ITV, Timeslip was telling the kind of stories that could and should have been part of the Exile format.
 And, apart from anything else, as well as opening up the format, more pseudo-historicals would have made a welcome alternative to having the Master turning up every bloody week.

-Part of the problem with the Master, by which I mean what makes him such a rubbish baddie, is that, in story after story, his only realistic hope of attaining power over the universe is either by gaining access to a superweapon or being that he can’t control or by entering into an ill-judged alliance with an unreliable ally.
+Part of the problem with the Master, by which I mean what makes him such a rubbish baddie, is that, in story after story, his only realistic hope of attaining power over the universe is either by gaining access to a superweapon or an alien being that he can’t control or by entering into an ill-judged alliance with an unreliable ally.
 Okay, so the New Series retcon that he’s actually been driven insane, on purpose, by the Time Lords helps to makes sense of his otherwise baffling actions but you’d think Letts and Dicks could have come up with more for Delgado to play with.

 Terror of the Autons: ill-advised alliance with the Autons